Top 10 Things to do in Ota City

 9. Tamagawa Cycling Path

 Stretch your legs on the riverside cycling path that straddles the border between Ota City and Kanagawa Prefecture.
 The path leads cyclists straight from Haneda Airport and links up with a multitude of routes, making it escape the city.
 In the spring, the numerous cherry blossoms that flower along the banks make this a particularly attractive route.

 The Tama River stretches from the foothills of Yamanashi Prefecture to the waters of Tokyo Bay in Ota City.
 The final section of the river, which marks the boundary between Ota and Kawasaki in Kanagawa..

 10. Natural Onsen Heiwajima

 Soak away any stress from your adventures on a visit to Natural Onsen Heiwajima.
-The bath house uses natural hot spring water, piped up from deep under Tokyo Bay.
+The bathhouse uses natural hot spring water, piped up from deep under Tokyo Bay.
 Bathers are separated by gender and multiple tubs cater to many physical ailments.
-For those simply seeking a bit of pampering, a soak and a spa treatment (such as a massage) are the perfect antidote for any weary traveler.
+For those simply seeking a bit of pampering, a soak and a spa treatment (such as a massage) are the perfect antidotes for any weary traveler.

 Natural Hot Springs Heiwajima

-While Ota City is well-known for its numerous bath houses, Natural Hot Springs Heiwajima takes the typical onsen experience to the next level.
-Over 150 tons of natural spring water are piped dai...
+While Ota City is well-known for its numerous bathhouses, Natural Hot Springs Heiwajima takes the typical onsen experience to the next level.
+Over 150 tons of natural spring water are piped daily from..

 More about: Natural Hot Springs Heiwajima